 BCACHA can help you figure out if the home you want to rent is affordable within the limits of the HCV program.
 As long as it is, when you have a Section 8 voucher, you pay generally between 30 and 40 percent (in the first year) of your household income for rent and utilities.
 BCACHA pays the difference between your portion of the rent and the amount your landlord requests.

 Since a household’s position on the waiting list for the Housing Choice Voucher program is dependent on a number of factors we cannot predict, (for example, how many people give up their vouchers each month, and how much funding we have available), we cannot provide an accurate estimate of when a voucher will become available.
-We last opened our waiting list in May 2016 and expect to go through that list within 1 ½ to 2 years.
-So, if you are on the waiting list and your name hasn’t been called yet, we should get to you within the next 3 -6 months.
+We last opened our waiting list in May 2018 and expect to go through that list within 2 to 2 1/2 years.

 Waiting List Status

 The waiting list for the Housing Choice Voucher (Section 8) Program is currently closed.

 If you recently completed the pre-application and received a confirmation number that your application was successfully received, you will be able to see if you were chosen for the waiting list by checking here.

 Use this form to report a change in income or assets while you are enrolled in the program.